paulschwoerer/leafplayer/README.md

 To use LeafPlayer, you need to own a server, capable of running the [Lumen PHP framework](https://lumen.laravel.com/) and a supported database, for example MySQL.

 ### Installation
-Apart from that it's just a matter of copying the contents of the [deploy](deploy) folder to the root of your webspace and running the following commands from within that directory.
+First download the latest release and copy it's contents to the root of your webspace.
+Following that, run the following commands from within that directory.

 ```sh
 # Install dependencies